 At some point during our lives most of us will suffer hormonal imbalance.
 This can be due to stress, poor diet, poor sleep, lack of exercise or many different reasons.

-Understanding what your hormones do, may help you understand why your symptoms.
+Understanding what your hormones do, may help you understand your symptoms.

 So what are hormones ?